fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

      .

-- ** If you are using the Portable version of Tabular Editor 2 and not the standard Windows installer, make sure to change the Tabular Editor 2 path in the Final PS Script (should be between lines 8-10) to wherever you have the Portable TabularEditor.exe on your computer **
 - ** If any modules are required within PowerShell, PowerShell will request to install (user level, no admin access required) **
+- ** This includes the portable version of Tabular Editor 2 v2.25.0 (https://github.com/TabularEditor/TabularEditor - MIT License).
+This no longer requires having it preinstalled, as it will run from the portable version with no differences. **
 - ** For backing up Models, the solution will first attempt to use the XMLA endpoint via Tabular Editor 2's Command Line Interface.
 The XMLA endpoint typically available in PPU, Premium, and Fabric workspaces.
 Within Pro workspaces or when the XMLA endpoint is disabled, pbi-tools is leveraged to extract the Model into a BIM file via the PBIX.
 This solution includes pbi-tools v1.2 (https://github.com/pbi-tools/pbi-tools - AGPL 3.0 license). **
-- ** If Tabular Editor 2 is not installed (or can't be), the final Governance model and report/model metadata extraction won't work - BUT the workspace metadata extraction, all backups, and the dataflow metadata extraction will still work **

 - ** For users of the commercial/enterprise Tabular Editor 3, Tabular Editor 2 is still required.
 TE3 does not have a command line interface feature **
 - ** If you see a refresh error in the Power BI Governance Model Template along the lines of "Query XXXXXX references other queries or steps, so it may not directly access a data source.
 Please rebuild this data combination", this is related to the privacy settings within Power BI Desktop.
 To resolve, go to: File -> Options and settings -> Options -> Privacy (under Global) -> change to EITHER "Combine data according to each file's Privacy Level settings" or "Always Ignore Privacy Level Settings".
 The template model file is set to ignore privacy settings for the excel files - but requires that the global privacy settings are either per file or always ignored. **